vivarafa13/smh-nonlinear-regression-model/README.md

 ---

+## 📊 3.
+Advanced Exploratory Data Analysis & Statistical Insights

+### Detailed Feature Visual Breakdown
+Our second-order polynomial charts (`order=2`) uncovered clear economic forces driving the 3-month future return of the semiconductor sector:

+* **VIXCLS vs Return (The Fear Factor):** The curve shows a strong upward trajectory.
+When market volatility is low (around 15 points), future returns remain stable but flat.
+However, as the VIX rises toward 20 (systemic market panic), future returns curve sharply upward.
+This statistically proves the financial rule: market corrections generate the highest mid-term recovery loops.
+* **NASDAQ vs Return (Market Extension):** This relationship displays a concave shape.
+When the tech market is overstretched and trading at historical highs, the curve bends downward.
+This indicates that extreme market euphoria limits the upcoming 3-month growth potential for SMH.
+* **FEDFUNDS & CPIAUCSL (Macroeconomic Thresholds):** Both macro indicators present distinct **U-shaped parabolic distributions**.
+  * For inflation (`CPIAUCSL`), returns reach a bottom near the center and spike at the extremes.
+  * For interest rates (`FEDFUNDS`), we notice a clear threshold effect where returns behave differently once interest rates cross specific percentage boundaries.

+---

+## 🎯 4.
+Key Strategic Conclusions (Data-Driven Insights)

+1. **The Linear Correlation Illusion:** Traditional linear models would completely fail in this project.
+For instance, `FEDFUNDS` has a Spearman correlation of **-0.051** (almost zero), and `SMH` scores **0.100**.
+In a standard linear analysis, an engineer would mistakenly discard these variables.
+However, the charts prove that their true relationship is parabolic.
+Because the values drop and rise symmetrically, the linear calculation cancels itself out.
+This behavior scientifically justifies the mandatory deployment of non-linear algorithms.

+2. **Predictive Core Pillars:**
+   The model's predictive power relies heavily on two main pillars: **Market Volatility (VIXCLS: 0.700)** as a leading positive indicator of return accumulation, and **Tech Market Context (NASDAQ: -0.266)** as a macro boundary indicator.

+3. **Modeling Next Steps:**
+   Given the parabolic and curved distributions established in this phase, the next stage of the project will focus on training non-linear architectures—specifically **Support Vector Regression (SVR) with an RBF kernel** and **Polynomial Ridge Regression**—to accurately capture these threshold dynamics without overfitting the historical series.

+---

 ## 🚀 How to Run and Reproduce
 The code notebook is ready to import the data matrix automatically from the repository:
 1. Open `notebooks/RegresionNoLineal.ipynb`.